 Fraser's Liberal-National Country Party won a landslide victory against the Australian Labor Party (ALP) at a general election on 13 December 1975.
 They won 91 seats (out of 127) in the House of Representatives and control of the Senate with a six-seat majority.

 Fraser easily won the next general election in December 1977, although the ALP won back 14 seats from the Liberals.
 A new 'centre' party, the Australian Democrats, was formed in May 1977 by Don Chipp, a former Liberal minister who had become disillusioned with the party under Fraser's leadership.
-At the December 1977 election, Chipp took one of two Senate seats the Democrats won.
+At the December 1977 election, Chipp occupied one of two Senate seats that the Democrats won.